neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 >
 > Enabling queues for Problem Report table allows rows to be associated with one or more queues to help facilitate routing problem reports to the different departments.
 Once this option is enabled, it can't be turned off.

-12. Select **All** in the **Objects** navigation tree.
+12. Select **All** from the tree view in the **Objects** pane.
 The tables you created should now be visible in the list view and in the tree navigation.

 ![Screenshot of the Company 311 solution page with all components visible.
 The component list contains three tables Building, Department, Problem Report](02-1/media/image10-1.png)